-20:48:07:25.
-Qualifications of faculty in practical nurse programs.
-Nursing faculty members who teach in a program leading to licensure as a practical nurse must have the following qualifications:
+20:48:07:26.
+Qualifications of faculty in registered nurse programs.
+Nursing faculty members who teach in a program leading to licensure as a registered nurse must have the following qualifications:

-- (1) An active, unencumbered license or a privilege to practice as a registered nurse in South Dakota; - (2) A minimum of a baccalaureate degree in nursing; and - (3) For newly appointed faculty, a minimum of one year of clinical experience in the area or areas of teaching responsibility.
+- (1) An active, unencumbered license or a privilege to practice as a registered nurse in South Dakota; - (2) A minimum of a graduate degree in nursing.
+However, adjunct clinical faculty employed solely to supervise clinical nursing experience are exempt from the graduate degree requirement; - (3) For newly appointed faculty a minimum of one year of clinical experience in the area or areas of teaching responsibility;